 - One user asks: “Will I have a relationship with my first lover?”

 - A user asks: “Why is it always me who listens and who gives – without ever being listened to, without getting anything myself?”

 Scope of Questions

 - A user writes: “I can’t go on, the situation is draining me, but fighting against it makes me even more tired and exhausted”.
-His question to the I Ching: “Does the sentence, the attitude I agree, make sense now?”
+His question to the I Ching: “Is the attitude I agree, the answer?”
 The I Ching’s answer is 57 – the gentle.